MIAMI: Some Do’s and Don’t for the Miami Visitor

 4. SKIPPING HISTORIC SITES

 A common mistake of many travelers is to miss local historic sites.
-One of Miami’s best, featured by Martha Stewart for its gardens, is the Vizcaya Museum and Gardens, a breath taking Gilded Age estate on Biscayne Bay with 10 acres of formal gardens
+One of Miami’s best, featured by Martha Stewart for its gardens, is the Vizcaya Museum and Gardens, a breath taking Gilded Age estate on Biscayne Bay with 10 acres of formal gardens and shoreline.

 Vizcaya is also the site of a Spring “Hat Luncheon”, which like New York’s Central Park Conservancy Spring luncheon attracts Miami’s fashion forward philanthropists, to raise funds for preservation of Vizcaya, which is a National Landmark..